luo-zn/lobuilder/doc/source/admin/image-building.rst

 Building Container Images
 =========================

-The ``kolla-build`` command is responsible for building Docker images.
+The ``lo-build`` command is responsible for building Docker images.

 .. note::